legendu-net/blog/misc/content/2014/01/car-tips/car-tips.md

     don't follow a big truck.
     If you have no choice, keep distance from it before you merge onto highway.

-## Car Wash

-1. You can save $1 by fueling your car and washing it together.
-    You will get a car wash code on the receipt if you fueling your car first, which you can use to wash your car.
-    So be sure to get a receipt.
-    If you want to wash your car without fueling your car, you can also pay inside the washing factory using credit card.

-## Car Shop Blacklist

-1. A&D  Automotive
-    address:11 Washington Road
-    Princeton Junction,NJ 08550

-2. Firestone

-## Car Mainteinace

-### Coolant

-1. Do not mix different coolant together.

-### Wheel Alignment

-drift to the left/right

-Wheel balancing is different from wheel alignment

-wheel balancing is to balance the weight distribution among the wheels while wheel align is to adjust angles of wheels so that the vehicle does not drift to the right/left in a short distance on a flat ground.

-## Chevy

-1. In your drivers info center, pull up % oil life and then press and hold the arrow button which will reset it to 100%

-### Package Options

-LS is usually the lowest level of the Chevy Cars.

-LT is Usually the Middle and has a few more standard options than the LS.

-LTZ usually starts out with the most standard options and usually has a few other things that they do not offer at all in the LS and LT Models.

 ### Auto Parts Shops